-"Accountability documentation", physical documentation validating the lot numbers and expiration dates of drugs or products with a patient drug prescription order from a physician licensed to practice medicine in the commonwealth.
+"Accountability documentation", physical documentation validating the lot numbers and expiration dates of drugs or preparations with a patient drug prescription order from a practitioner as defined in section 9 of chapter 94C..
 The purpose of accountability documentation shall be to facilitate tracing of a drug preparation or compounded sterile drug preparation back to the sterile compounding pharmacy it was produced at, an individual who produced the drug, and the prescription order that generated the production or compounding of the drug preparation.